massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 ## Heading level

-A heading needs its **proper level number** to represent the hierarchy of the content in the relationship of the parent and child components.
+A heading's level number must accurately represent the hierarchy of the content in the relationship of the parent and child components.

 HTML5 allows you to start with `<h1>` in every `<section>`.
 That is valid as HTML5, but it doesn't help assistive technology users to grasp the content hierarchy in the page.